rsms/kod/README.md

 ### Refreshing your clone

-Since Kod is made up of a main repositroy as well as a few sub-repositories (git submodules) a simple `git pull` is not sufficient to update your source tree clone.
+Since Kod is made up of a main repository as well as a few sub-repositories (git submodules) a simple `git pull` is not sufficient to update your source tree clone.
 Use the `pull.sh` shell script for this:

     ./pull.sh